danaikatsanevaki/danaikatsanevaki.github.io/content/authors/admin/_index.md

     institution: University of Edinburgh
   - area: MSc by Research Integrative Neuroscience
     institution: University of Edinburgh
-  - area: BSc Biomedical Sciences
+  - area: BSc Biomediacl Sciences
     institution: University of West Attica

+## About Me

+I'm currently a postdoctoral research fellow at the [Rochefort Lab](https://rochefortlab.co.uk/), based at the Centre for Discovery Brain Sciences and the Simons Initiative for the Developing Brain, University of Edinburgh.
+I'm fascinated by how networks of neurons process sensory information and shape our interactions with the world, and how that ability adapts or differs in neurodevelopmental conditions.

 ---

-I'm currently a postd